tab58/ndarray-optimization/README.md

       - `"backwardDifference"`: the string literal that specifies use of the objective function to calculate the derivative numerically using the backward difference method.
       - `"centralDifference"`: the string literal that specifies use of the objective function to calculate the derivative numerically using the central difference method.
   - `"delta"`: a number that specifies the numerical step that the numerical derivatives will take.
 This is only used when numerical derivatives are specified.
-- "solution": this defines how a solution is to be determined.
+- `"solution"`: this defines how a solution is to be determined.
   - `"tolerance"`: the tolerance that must be achieved in order to count as a valid solution.
 To count as a solution, either the objective function or the gradient norm must be below this tolerance.
   - `maxIterations`: the maximum number of iterations that the optimization routine will run before quitting.
 The solution given when this is reached is not necessarily valid.